 Diarrhoea

-If the tips below don’t work, talk to your doctor about whether to take anti-diarrhoea medicine.
 You should also let your doctor know if your stools are pale in colour, oily, very smelly, float and are difficult to flush, or you notice an oily film floating in the toilet.
 This may be a sign that you do not have enough pancreatic enzymes.
-You may need to start enzyme replacement therapy or adjust your dose.
+You may need to start pancreatic enzyme replacement therapy (PERT) or adjust your dose.

 Managing diarrhoea

-- Drink plenty of liquids (e.g. water, fruit juice, cordial) to replace lost fluids.
+- Drink plenty of liquids (e.g. water, fruit juice, weak cordial) to replace lost fluids.

 - Avoid alcohol and limit caffeine and spicy foods as these can all make diarrhoea worse.

-- Always let your treatment team know about any bowel changes.
+- Always let your treatment team know if you notice any changes to your bowel habits.
 For further support and tips, you can call the National Continence Helpline on 1800 33 00 66.

 Podcast: Appetite Loss and Nausea